whostolebenfrog/rest-cljer/README.md

     :body    -> the response body as string, byte array or input stream :headers -> a map of headers that will be added to the response (where key is header name and value is header value).
-    :and     -> a function that will recieve a ClientDriverResponse and can apply additional rest-driver setup steps that aren't explicitly supported by rest-cljer.
+    :and     -> a function that will receive a ClientDriverResponse and can apply additional rest-driver setup steps that aren't explicitly supported by rest-cljer.
     :times   -> for repeating responses, the number of times a matching request will